diogotcorreia/master-thesis/docs/content/ch02-background.typ

   ```
 ] <code:pollute-proto>

-Once the prototype has been polluted, the second step is finding a gadget, that is,
+Once the prototype has been polluted, the second step is finding a gadget, i.e.,
 a benign piece of code that given attacker-controlled properties changes its execution
 path and performs security-sensitive operations @ghunter.
 @code:pp-gadget shows an example where polluting the property `admin` with any truthy-value